wkumari/draft-vandergaast-edns-client-subnet/README.md

 Contavalli, et al.        Expires April 3, 2015                [Page 19]

 Internet-Draft        Client Subnet in DNS Requests       September 2014

-Appendix A.  Document Editing History
+Appendix A.  Document History

-   [This section should be removed by the RFC editor before publishing]

-Appendix B.  -02

-   o  Added IANA-assigned option code.
+   [RFC Editor: Please delete this section before publication.]

-Appendix C.  -00
+A.1.  -00

    o  Document moved to experimental track, added experiment description
       in header with details in a new section.